alfredosalzillo/awesome-thanos/README.md

 * [Thanos JS](https://github.com/anandundavia/thanos-js) - Use the Thano's powers to reduce the size of your Project by [Anand Undavia](https://github.com/anandundavia).

+## Misc

+* [Thanos Dust](https://github.com/lichking24/Thanos_Dust) - As Thanos making a snap with the Infinite Gauntlet, half the heros vanish to dust.
+As using the time stone, people come back.

 ## License